 In Apple Springs, however, the average commute to work is quite long.
 On average, people spend 35.89 minutes each day getting to work, which is significantly higher than the national average.

-Apple Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Apple Springs doesn't have a public transportation system that people use for their commute.

 The per capita income in Apple Springs in 2022 was $34,398, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $137,592 for a family of four.
 However, Apple Springs contains both very wealthy and poor people as well.